Heirofgrace/Quest-Submissions/README.md

 # Chapter 2, Day 2 Quests
 ### Q1: We couldn't call changeGreeting in a script because we originally set our greeting to let (constant) and needed to adjust it to be var.
 ### Q2: When AuthAccount is in the prepare phase of a transaction, the transaction can access information/data in your account.
 ### Q3: In the execute phase, you cannot access data/information in your account.
-However, you are able to add functions and change the data on the blockchain in execute mode.
+However, you are able to add functions and change the data on the blockchain.
 ### Q4: